Red (T'Pau album)

 Red is the fourth studio album by British pop-rock group T'Pau, which was released by Gnatfish in 1998.
 As the first T'Pau album since 1991's The Promise, Red features singer Carol Decker as the only member from the original line-up.
+This was not issued in the U.S.

 Background

 In the years after T'Pau's split in 1992, Decker continued to occasionally perform as a solo artist.
 In 1997, after finding new management, she formed a new line-up of T'Pau in order to begin touring again.
 As the only original member, Decker originally considered touring under her own name, but was advised that using the T'Pau name would generate more recognition.
 That year, the band undertook a 25-date UK tour and also released a new version of the band's 1986 hit "Heart and Soul" as "Heart and Soul '97".
 Decker recorded Red between December 1997 to July 1998 at Roundhouse Studios in London.
 The album, which was released in September 1998, was supported by a thirty-six date tour named "The Red Tour".
 Further promotional activities included a live session for Virgin Radio and an appearance on VH1, which Decker also filmed material for in New York.
 Later in November and December 1998, T'Pau supported Status Quo on the German and UK leg of their Tour "It's Good to Tour".
 To promote the album, a radio promo single, "With a Little Luck", was released.
 Red was not a commercial success, nor was a re-recorded version of "Giving Up the Ghost", which was released in 1999.

 In a 2011 interview with Old School - Back to the 80s, Decker spoke of the album, "I would've loved to have gotten the same level of success again [with Red].
 It didn't happen although I did sell a lot of albums on the road."
 Speaking to Super Deluxe Edition in 2013, she added, "I recorded Red when I was pregnant with my daughter.
 I toured it up and down the UK, and then I went across Europe with Status Quo and I left her behind when she was six months old.
 I sulked my way across Germany – it was just awful.
 I hadn't been a mum before.
 I left her safe and sound and well sorted, but I didn't take into consideration being a new mother, separated from her daughter after six months, with hormones raging...
 I was in bits."